pyrogow/JenDokRor/README.md

 command to connect to container with specific user "-u $USER":

-docker exec -it -u root jenkinscontainer bash
+docker exec -it -u $USER jenkinscontainer bash

 command to see Jenkins login password: